Table of Contents

-It is essential to notify the physician if the patient has experienced any signs and symptoms of Buerger’s disease.
-It should not be assumed that the signs are merely the consequences of aging.
+If a patient experiences any signs and symptoms of Buerger’s disease it is essential to seek medical attention.
+It should not be assumed that these signs are merely due to the aging process.

-The signs and symptoms of Buerger’s disease might be lookalike those of many other diseases and a detailed assessment by a doctor is required to conclude the correct cause.
-There’s no authentic test to assess if someone is suffering from arterial’s disease but there are certain tests a physician can execute to exclude other diseases, for example, a simple blood sample test.
+Because the signs and symptoms of this disease may resemble those of many other diseases, a detailed assessment by a physician is required to make a definitive diagnosis.
+There is no clear test to assess if a patient is suffering from arterial disease, but there are certain tests a physician can carry out to exclude other diseases, including a simple blood sample test.

 - Pain during rest

-- Ulceration of feet and hand especially before the age of 50
+- Ulceration of the feet and hands, especially before the age of 50

 - Blockage of arteries

-- Blockage of artery or clot formation cause is not known
+- Blockage of artery or clot formation with an unknown cause

 - Recent or present history of tobacco

-- Existence of infrapopliteal arterial occlusive ailment pointed by pain while resting, claudication, gangrenes or ischaemic ulcers and recognized by a test known as non-invasive vascular
+- Existence of infrapopliteal arterial occlusive ailment signified by pain while resting, claudication, gangrenes, or ischaemic ulcers (assessed through a noninvasive vascular test)

-- Non-existence of atherosclerotic risk issues excluding smoking
+- No atherosclerotic risk issues (except for smoking)

 - Hypercoagulable states

 - Proximal source of emboli by echocardiography or arteriography